Dominican Republic Citizenship by Descent (Through Parents)

 Why Claim Dominican Citizenship?

-• The chance to pass Dominican citizenship to your children
+• Pass citizenship to your children

 This Dominican passport could be yours once we have obtained your Dominican birth certificate for you.